 There are a number of advantages to 3D printing, including the ability to share source files across the larger community and to quickly start casting and molding to replicate the training devices on a larger scale.
 Both increase the speed of implementations and enhance training effectiveness and readiness.
 In addition, using 3D printing for rapid prototyping enables service members to train in the field on devices that are employed straight to operations.
 The prototyping incorporates form, fit, and function while replicating the actual capability.

 3D prototyping enables capabilities like the module that connects military equipment, such as the Light Laser Designator Rangefinder (part of the Call for Fire Trainer) with gaming programs, such as the Army’s Virtual Battle Space 3.
-This capability, which Booz Allen will demonstrate at this year’s Interservice/Industry Training, Simulation, and Education Conference event, eliminates the need to install new software on the computer, while giving the government the ability to reuse its expensive simulation equipment.
+This capability, which Booz Allen demonstrated at this year’s Interservice/Industry Training, Simulation, and Education (I/ITSEC) Conference, eliminates the need to install new software on the computer, while giving the government the ability to reuse its expensive simulation equipment.